publiccodenet/jekyll-theme/README.md

 > Main index.md title > grandparent index.md title > parent index.md title

-:warning: Performance hit: since for every breadcrumb the partial needs to find the indexes and titles this will likely add quite a bit of time to the generation of your site.
+:warning: Performance hint: since for every breadcrumb the partial needs to find the indexes and titles this will likely add quite a bit of time to the generation of your site.

 ### Metadata